 Foods to avoid after surgery, according to TCM

-If you’ve been doing some research about the post-surgery diet, you must have come across readings about Traditional Chinese Medicines suggestions.
+If you’ve been doing some research about the post-surgery diet, you must have come across readings about Traditional Chinese Medicine (TCM).

-Finally, you must have heard about avoiding soy sauce since they make the wound darker.
+Finally, you must have heard about avoiding soy sauce to minimise scarring.
 But this is a myth, since scarring of wounds is a part of the normal healing process and how obvious a scar is often depends on other factors, like how you take care of the wound until it completely heals.

 Our Care Professionals are equipped with the right skills to handle complex medical conditions, and are trained to manage and regulate different emotions faced by your loved one.
 On top of providing meaningful companionship, our Care Professionals are able to help you with the following:

 - Activities of daily living (Feeding, transferring, toileting, etc)